This page outlines our process and expectations for forming new classes and transitioning between one year and the next.

-All of our children will meet their teacher for 2021 in two class afternoon visits.
-These are scheduled for Tuesday the 1st and Tuesday the 8th of December.
-Students will have chance to connect with their new classmates and see their new rooms.
+Ideally, our children would experience 2 personal classroom visits with their new teacher before the end of the academic year.
+Unfortunately, the ongoing pandemic has meant that this cannot happen as planned.
+However, all of our children will meet their teacher for 2022 in an online Google Meet visit in the final week of term.
+Students will have chance to connect with their new classmates and learn about their their new rooms.
 We have some very excited students moving into next year.

 The process has come a long way since my time as a Pigeon Mountain parent- class lists for the coming year would be posted up in the reception windows a week or so before the start of the new academic year.
 We feel that it is now more supportive for students and families to make the transition process more personal and to allow children to know who their new teachers and classmates are well in advance.
 It also gives teachers a great opportunity to meet the students and spend some time looking ahead to the next year together.